Shopify/remote-dom/packages/core/README.md

 customElements.define('ui-receiver', UIReceiver);
 ```

-**Migration:** Previous versions mirrored all element names, properties, and attributes, and defaulted to unrestricted DOM method calls.
-They also did not enforce the documented `elements` array.
-Existing hosts must now declare every element and capability they intentionally expose, including attributes such as `slot`.
-An element-name array alone does not authorize any properties, attributes, events, or methods.
-There is no unrestricted fallback.
+Existing element-name arrays remain valid and retain ordinary property, attribute, and event handling.
+The member-map and `blockedProperties` options are optional additions.
+Hosts needing custom method dispatch can continue using `call`.
 Data-only `RemoteReceiver` and `SignalRemoteReceiver` behavior is unchanged.

 ##### Caching DOM nodes